INSIDE: The ULTIMATE GUIDE of the things you MUST pack in your Family Travel First Aid Bag.

 Pop these items in your first aid medical bag too.

-8. Antiseptic alcohol wipes to clean out the nasties
+Antiseptic alcohol wipes are essential to clean out the nasties

-9. Savlon antiseptic cream or Betadine liquid antiseptic iodine or Dettol to keep the nasties out
+Add Savlon antiseptic cream, a bottle of Betadine liquid antiseptic iodine or a bottle of Dettol to keep the nasties out.

-10. Rapaid First Aid Spray Antiseptic with Tea Tree Oil for cuts, bites
+Rapaid First Aid Spray Antiseptic with Tea Tree Oil is soothing for cuts and bites.

 Basic First Aid for Ticks